Chichester Street Art Trail

 The place is a feast for the senses and one of the biggest indoor collections of street art you’ll find in a public space, so we’d recommend stopping off for a drink at the very least.
 Their burgers are absolutely delicious too if you want to treat yourself, and they cater for vegetarians and vegans too.

-Anonymous artist Hendog is the creator of one of the newest additions to Chichester's street art.
-Found on the corner of Little London and East Street, discover a piece entitled “Beauty’s In The Eye Of The Holder” featuring a child holding flowers.
+Anonymous artist Hendog added this work on the corner of Little London and East Street entitled “Beauty’s In The Eye Of The Holder” in autumn 2023, it has since been removed.

 Chichester College